SelfCareMap

 2. Tactile Grounding in a Digital World

-We spend so much time staring at screens that we’ve forgotten how good it feels to touch something real.
-The texture of cotton cord between your fingers, the slight resistance as you pull a knot tight, the satisfaction of seeing a pattern emerge—these sensory experiences ground us.
-Studies in occupational therapy show that tactile activities like macrame can reduce anxiety and improve emotional regulation, especially for those overwhelmed by digital overload.
+We spend so much time staring at screens that we have forgotten how good it feels to touch something real.
+This phenomenon, often called sensory deprivation, can contribute to feelings of dissociation and anxiety.
+The texture of cotton cord between your fingers, the slight resistance as you pull a knot tight, and the satisfaction of seeing a physical pattern emerge provide essential sensory feedback.

 3. Creative Agency Without Pressure